ethersphere/bee-docs/content/bee-docs/installation/index.md

 chmod +x /usr/local/bin/bee
 ```

 Please change the last part of the url (`bee-darwin-amd64`), if you are not on a `darwin-amd64` system.
-A list of supported systems is available at[releases](https://github.com/ethersphere/bee/releases).
+A list of supported systems is available at [releases](https://github.com/ethersphere/bee/releases).

 ## Installing Bee with Docker
 Bee can be run as a docker container.